 If your regular insurance doesn't cover all costs, Aflac's supplemental insurance can help fill the gap.

 It’s rare to find a major healthcare policy that covers 100% of medical costs.
 Aflac offers supplemental products that help relieve the leftover strain through lump-sum payments deposited directly into your account.
 And, if you want a full-on traditional life or employer disability policy, Aflac covers that too.

 If the voice in your mind sounds like a duck when you think, Aflac, you’re not alone.
 The company’s quack-quack mascot is well-recognized, but Aflac’s actual services may be less understood.

-Think of Aflac as a sidekick to your regular insurance policy.
-It’s meant to provide a safety net of coverage, so that when the unexpected happens, it’ll be less of a jolt to your financial situation.
+Most Aflac policies act as a sidekick to your regular insurance policy.
+These supplemental policies are meant to provide a safety net of coverage, so that when the unexpected happens, it’ll be less of a jolt to your financial situation.
 Its supplemental insurance can help fill in the gaps of your regular coverage.
-Insurance policy offerings include:

 - Critical illness

 Supplemental insurance operates around the theory that major medical coverage doesn’t usually cover the full cost of treatment.
 Deductibles, copayments and coinsurance, medication costs and other out-of-pocket costs (think child care, lost wages, and transportation) are often left up to you.
 Supplemental coverage swoops in with a lump sum paid directly to you to help foot the outstanding bill.
 Lump-sums payment amounts are typically specified using a pre-determined fee-schedule drawn out in your policy.

 Comprehensive insurance policies